emkis/twitter-clone/README.md

 # :page_with_curl: about
 i made this project for fun and also to challenge myself in learn more about react.js and css

-this project has no functionality only the visual (mobile, table, desktop) has been created
+this project has no functionality only the visual (mobile, table, desktop) has been created, all styles were built from the ground up

 **[you can see live app here](https://emkis-twitter-clone.netlify.app)**